naglyadservice/dash-backend/README.md

 ## Dash

-A user-friendly admin panel for handling IoC controllers.
+A user-friendly admin panel for handling IoT controllers.